 To find out more on the benefits of bone broth and get my recipe use this link: https://naturalfertilityexpert.com/bone-stock-recipe/

-CAUTION: Due to its warm nature, avoid chicken if you have a fever, are very thirsty or have a ‘Heat Pattern’ diagnosed by your practitioner.
+Cautions: Due to its warm nature, avoid chicken if you have a fever, are thirsty or have a ‘Heat Pattern’ diagnosed by your practitioner.

 NEED MORE HELP?

 Here's A Few Ways I Can Help You

 GRAB YOUR FREE E-COPY OF MY #1 BOOK (3rd Edition)

 Claim your free guide to discover the 3 steps that could dramatically speed up your journey to having your baby!